Getting started with LPM

 lpm login

 The login command is interactive, and prompts you to enter a token.
-This is a Github Personal Access Token.
-If you have a Github account with access to Loupe’s packages, you can generate your own token and enter it here.
-Otherwise, you can use the following default-user token, which will give you read access to all of Loupe’s packages: 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
+This is a GitHub Personal Access Token.
+If you have a GitHub account with access to Loupe’s packages, you can generate your own token and enter it here.
+Otherwise, you can use the following default-user token, which will give you read access to all of Loupe’s packages: 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.

 Once you log in to LPM on a workstation, your credentials are stored with your user.
 You can run LPM from any folder and it will remember the credentials you supplied.